Student Loan Forgiveness for Healthcare Workers: How to Qualify

 • Make 120 on-time qualifying payments.

-How to apply: Use the PSLF Help Tool to check if your employer qualifies for the program.
+How to apply: Use the PSLF Help Tool to check if your employer qualifies for the public service program.
 If it does, complete the PSLF Employment Certification & Application form.
 Submit the completed form to FedLoan Servicing for processing.

 Related: PSLF Medical School